joaovquintas/dsa-studies/README.md

-# Mastering Data Structures & Algorithms using C and C++.
+# Mastering Data Structures & Algorithms using C and C++

 The course content: